Install Syncthing 2.x for continuous file synchronisation on Debian or Ubuntu or Raspberry Pi OS

 Install Syncthing for continuous file synchronisation on Debian or Ubuntu

-Syncthing is an open source tool that synchronises data across multiple devices.
-It transfers your files peer-to-peer, without the requirement to upload your information to the cloud.
-Packages are available for Android, Windows, macOS and Linux (including Synology DSM).
+Syncthing is an open source tool that synchronises files continuously across multiple devices.
+It transfers data between two or more of your computers, without uploading any information to the cloud.

-Running the Syncthing stable channel
+Running the Syncthing stable-v2 channel

 Syncthing is included in the Debian and Ubuntu repositories, respectively.
+If you would rather use the most up-to-date version, you need to add the Syncthing repository to your list of APT sources.

 These instructions are targeting the latest release of the Syncthing stable channel.
-It is therefore necessary to add the Syncthing repository to your list of APT sources.

-In the following example, bookworm is the local username.
+In the following example, syncthinguser is the local username.

 Step 1